Goldenhub/php_mvc_note/README.md

 - PDO

 ## Note
-After cloning, create a config.php at the directory with these contents.
+After cloning, create a config.php at the root directory with these contents.
 You can use the parameters from your Database.
 ```php
 <?php